On the stability of matrix-valued Riccati diffusions: Introduction

 \subsubsection{Ensemble Kalman-Bucy-Type Filters}

-The stochastic Riccati equations defined by \eqref{f21} are motivated by applications in signal processing and data assimilation problems, and more particularly in the stochastic analysis of ensemble Kalman-Bucy-type filters (abbreviated {\tt EnKF}) \cite{evensen03,sakov2008a}.
+The stochastic Riccati equations defined by \eqref{f21} may be motivated by applications in signal processing and data assimilation problems, and more particularly in the stochastic analysis of ensemble Kalman-Bucy-type filters (abbreviated {\tt EnKF}) \cite{evensen03,sakov2008a}.

 In this context, up to a change of probability space, the matrix-valued Riccati diffusion \eqref{f21} describes the evolution of the sample covariance associated with these filters.
 With this application, the general form of (\ref{cond-UV-ref-intro}) accommodates two popular {\tt EnKF} filter models (determined by the binary switch $\kappa\in\{0,1\}$) \cite{evensen03,sakov2008a}; as well as accommodating a class of inflation-based regularization methods (determined by $\varpi\geq0$)~\cite{Bishop/DelMoral/Pathiraja:2017}.
 The case $\varpi=0$ in (\ref{cond-UV-ref-intro}) corresponds to non-regularized models.
 We refer to Section~\ref{EnKF-sec} for further discussion on these particle-type filters and on inflation-regularisation.